Optimal Path-Planning with Random Breakdowns: INTRODUCTION

 \section{INTRODUCTION}

 Robustness is one of the central challenges in path-planning for autonomous vehicles.
 Even when the dynamics and navigation environment are fully known, there is a question of how to account for the possibility of a partial or total breakdown.
 Much of the existing literature on planetary rovers models the undesirability of such events heuristically.
 The speed or cost functions might be modified ad hoc to reflect the risk~\cite{gennery1999traversability}, or terrain obstacles might be classified and essentially excluded from the environment before the actual trajectory planning~\cite{seraji1999traversability}.
 A more rigorous approach could be based on multiobjective path-planning \cite{KumarVlad}, recovering the Pareto Frontier to capture all possible tradeoffs between the primary optimization criterion (e.g., the time to target when fully functional) and the risk of a breakdown along the way.
 This, however, still ignores the possibility of repeated breakdowns.
 More importantly, all of these approaches ignore that the actual consequences for the mission depend not just on the fact of a random breakdown but also on its {\em type} and {\em location}.
-We propose a model to address these limitations rigorously and systematically in the framework of piecewise-deterministic Markov processes (PDMPs) \cite{davis1984piecewise}.
+The primary contribution of this paper is a model that addresses these limitations rigorously and systematically in the framework of piecewise-deterministic Markov processes (PDMPs) \cite{davis1984piecewise}.

 We consider an autonomous robot attempting to reach a target while subject to random breakdowns, whose (location-dependent) probability is known in advance.
 After a {\em total breakdown}, the robot cannot move, and must pay for an in-place repair.
 After a {\em partial breakdown}, it can continue traveling, but must pass through a repair depot on its way to the target.
 Until a depot is reached, the damaged robot is essentially solving a different optimization problem since it might have a reduced speed or control authority, a restricted set of directions of motion, or a lower energy efficiency.
 We model these different modes (fully functional and damaged) using PDMPs.
 A PDMP is a stochastic model where at any point in time the system is in one of finitely many modes.
 The system switches between these modes stochastically at known rates, while each mode specifies its own deterministic dynamics and running cost.
 Recently, PDMPs have been applied to path planning problems with changing environments, where the modes represent environmental states such as changing wind direction \cite{ShenVlad, CarteeVlad_UQ}.
 We take a similar approach here, but use the modes to model the status of the robot itself.